 In the 1990 film “Awakenings,” based on Oliver Sacks’s memoir of the same name, a patient named Lucy Fishman (Alice Drummond), although in a catatonic state, suddenly catches a ball when it’s thrown to her.
-But it’s not the “will” of the ball she’s borrowing; it’s its time signature.
-The ball, as it accelerates through space, is altering the speed of time, which is what Lucy needs.
+But contrary to speculation, it’s not the “will” of the ball she’s borrowing; it’s its time signature.
+The ball, as it accelerates through space, is speeding up time, which is what Lucy needs.

-I speak now not just for the beautiful minds of Oliver Sacks and all those who belong to our amazing tribe of physicians, but for the thousands of citizen-scientists who’ve been in the trenches alongside me when I say: We didn’t give up on you, Leonard.
-We watched.
-We studied—we never stopped studying.
+I speak now not just for the beautiful minds of Oliver Sacks and all those who belong to our tribe of physicians, but for the thousands of citizen-scientists who’ve been toiling in the trenches with me when I say: We didn’t give up on you, Leonard.
+We watched, we studied—we never stopped studying.
 We studied our own pain, and by God, we learned.

-In these pages, I hope to present a unified theory of human illness that has its roots in quantum physics—specifically, in the way human beings experience time.
+In these pages, I hope to present a unified theory of human illness that has its roots in the way human beings experience time.